Snapshots of Conformal Field Theory: Ingredients of conformal field theory

-yields a complex $(\Omega^{{\rm ch},\bullet}_X,\,d_{\rm dR}^{\rm ch})$, which is called the \textsc{chiral de Rham complex}. \item The map $(z^j,\,dz^j)\mapsto (b^j_0,\,\phi^j_0)$ induces a quasi-isometry from the usual de Rham complex to the chiral de Rham complex of $X$. \item The local fields $T^{\rm top}(z)$ given in (\ref{topT}) define a global field on the chiral de Rham complex, by which we mean a global section of the sheaf $\mbox{\rm End}_{\mathbb C}(\Omega_X^{\rm ch})[ [\overline z^{\pm1}] ]$.
-The chiral de Rham complex therefore is bigraded by $F$ and $L_0^{\rm top}$. \item If $X$ is a Calabi-Yau manifold, then the local fields $J(z),\, Q(z),\, G(z)$ given in (\ref{topN2}) also define global fields on the chiral de Rham complex. \end{enumerate} \end{theorem} \end{svgraybox} As mentioned above, the sheaf $\Omega_X^{\rm ch}$ is not quasi-coherent.
+yields a complex $(\Omega^{{\rm ch},\bullet}_X,\,d_{\rm dR}^{\rm ch})$, which is called the \textsc{chiral de Rham complex}. \item The map $(z^j,\,dz^j)\mapsto (b^j_0,\,\phi^j_0)$ induces a quasi-isomorphism from the usual de Rham complex to the chiral de Rham complex of $X$. \item The fields $T^{\rm top}(z)$ given locally in \mbox{\rm(\ref{topT})} define a global field on the chiral de Rham complex, by which we mean a global section of the sheaf $\mbox{\rm End}_{\mathbb C}(\Omega_X^{\rm ch})[ [z^{\pm1}] ]$.
+The chiral de Rham complex therefore is bigraded by $F$ and $L_0^{\rm top}$. \item If $X$ is a Calabi-Yau manifold, then the fields $J(z),\, Q(z),\, G(z)$ given locally in \mbox{\rm(\ref{topN2})} also define global fields on the chiral de Rham complex. \end{enumerate} \end{theorem} \end{svgraybox} As mentioned above, the sheaf $\Omega_X^{\rm ch}$ is not quasi-coherent.
 However, it has a filtration which is compatible with the bigrading of Theorem \ref{chiraldeRhamcomplex} and such that the corresponding graded object yields a quasi-coherent sheaf isomorphic to (the sheaf of sections of) $(-y)^{D/2}\mathbb E_{q,y}$ as in Definition \ref{geoellgen}.
-This is used extensively in \cite{bo01,boli00} to study the \textsl{\u Cech cohomology} $H^\ast(X,\Omega_X^{ch})$.
+This is used extensively in \cite{bo01,boli00} to study the \textsl{\u Cech resolution} of the \textsl{sheaf cohomology} $H^\ast(X,\Omega_X^{ch})$.
 Note that this means classical \u Cech cohomology, ignoring the differential $d_{\rm dR}^{\rm ch}$ of the chiral de Rham complex.
-The authors find: \begin{svgraybox} \begin{theorem}[\cite{bo01,boli00}] Consider a Calabi-Yau $D$-manifold $X$, and the \u Cech cohomology $H^\ast(X,\Omega_X^{ch})$ of its chiral de Rham complex $\Omega_X^{ch}$.
+The authors of \cite{bo01,boli00} find: \begin{svgraybox} \begin{theorem}[\cite{bo01,boli00}] Consider a Calabi-Yau $D$-manifold $X$, and the sheaf cohomology $H^\ast(X,\Omega_X^{ch})$ of its chiral de Rham complex $\Omega_X^{ch}$.
 Equip it with the induced bigrading by the operators $F=J_0$ and $L_0^{\rm top}$ of Theorem \ref{chiraldeRhamcomplex} and the $\mathbb Z_2$-grading by $(-1)^{F+q}$ on $H^q(X,\Omega_X^{ch})$.
-Then $H^\ast(X,\Omega_X^{ch})$ carries a natural structure of a topological $N=2$ superconformal vertex algebra \mbox{\rm\cite[Prop.~3.7 and Def.~4.1]{bo01}}.
-Moreover \mbox{\rm\cite{boli00}}, the \textsc{graded Euler characteristic} of the chiral de Rham complex, that is, the supertrace of the operator $y^{-D/2}\cdot(y^{J_0}q^{L_0^{\rm top}})$ on $H^\ast(X,\Omega_X^{ch})$, yields the elliptic genus $\mathcal E_X(\tau,z)$ of Definition \ref{geoellgen}. \end{theorem} \end{svgraybox} Thus Theorem \ref{voafromchdr} indicates a possible relationship between the chiral de Rham complex $\Omega_X^{\rm ch}$ of a Calabi-Yau $D$-manifold $X$ and a non-linear sigma model on $X$, since it recovers the (geometric!) elliptic genus $\mathcal E_X(\tau,z)$ by means of a supertrace which at least in spirit agrees with the expression on the right hand side of equation (\ref{mckeantype}).
+Then $H^\ast(X,\Omega_X^{ch})$ carries a natural structure of a superconformal vertex algebra, containing a topological $N=2$ superconformal algebra \mbox{\rm\cite[Prop.~3.7 and Def.~4.1]{bo01}}.
+Moreover \mbox{\rm\cite{boli00}}, the \textsc{graded Euler characteristic} of the chiral de Rham complex, that is, the supertrace of the operator $y^{-D/2}\cdot(y^{J_0}q^{L_0^{\rm top}})$ on $H^\ast(X,\Omega_X^{ch})$, yields the elliptic genus $\mathcal E_X(\tau,z)$ of Definition \ref{geoellgen}. \end{theorem} \end{svgraybox} Thus Theorem \ref{voafromchdr} indicates a possible relationship between the chiral de Rham complex $\Omega_X^{\rm ch}$ of a Calabi-Yau $D$-manifold $X$ and a non-linear sigma model on $X$, since it recovers the (geometrically defined!) elliptic genus $\mathcal E_X(\tau,z)$ by means of a supertrace which at least in spirit agrees with the expression on the right hand side of equation (\ref{mckeantype}).
 Note that $L_0^{\rm top}=L_0-{1\over2}J_0$ by (\ref{toptwist}) (using Definition \ref{fielddef} and (\ref{modeexpansions})).
 Therefore, using the fact that the elliptic genus is holomorphic, along with the spectral flow (\ref{spfl}), the conformal field theoretic elliptic genus of Definition \ref{cftellgen} can be expressed as

 Hence recalling $c=3D$ for a non-linear sigma model on a Calabi-Yau $D$-manifold, one is led to conjecture that one might be able to identify an appropriate cohomology of $\mathbb H^{NS}$ with $H^\ast(X,\Omega_X^{ch})$.